nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Updating completed appointment: `ma`

-Marks the appointment [appointment](#adding-an-appointment-aa) with the client as completed.
+You can mark the appointment [appointment](#adding-an-appointment-aa) with the client as completed.
 This also allows you to keep track of the number of completed appointments with your client.

 ![markAppointment](images/UG-Screenshots/MarkAppointmentUGScreenshot.PNG)